bartvanhoey/AbpToAzureRepo/Tutorial/Part7/Part7.md

       ![Login failed for user](Images/login_failed_for_username.jpg)

-   We will need to tell the system to use the correct credentials for the placeholders {YourUserName} and {YourPassword} in the connection string of the appsettings.Staging.json file.
+        We will need to tell the _Release Pipeline_ to use the correct credentials for the placeholders {YourUserName} and {YourPassword} in the connection string of the appsettings.Staging.json file.

-  32. Go to your AzureDevOps project, Pipelines, Releases.
-Click the **Edit** button.
+  32. Go to the AzureDevOps project, Pipelines, Releases and click the **Edit** button.
   33. Click on the **1 job, 1 task** link and click on the **Deploy Azure App Service** task.
   34. Enter _**/appsettings.Staging.json_ in the *JSON variable substitution* input in *File Transforms & Variable Substitution Options*
       ![JSON variable substitution](Images/json_variable_substitution.jpg)